balderdashy/sails-docs/concepts/Routes/RouteTargetSyntax.md

 ### Regular expressions in addresses

-In addition to the wildcard address syntax, you may also use Regular Expressions to define the URLs that a route should match.
+In addition to the wildcard address syntax, you may also use regular expressions to define the URLs that a route should match.
 The syntax for defining an address with a regular expression is:

 `'r|<regular expression string>|<comma-delimited list of param names>'`